flarelabs-net/vite-plugin-cloudflare/README.md

 > [!NOTE]
 > When using the Cloudflare Vite plugin, the `wrangler.toml` or `wrangler.json(c)` that you provide is the input configuration file.
 > A separate output `wrangler.json` file is created when you run `vite build`.
-> This output file is a snapshot of your configuration at the time of the build and is the configuration used for deployment.
+> This output file is a snapshot of your configuration at the time of the build and is the configuration used for preview and deployment.

 ### Configure not found handling